 - Win vs Paul Felder • Decision R5 5:00 • 2020-02-22

 - Win vs Al Iaquinta • Decision R3 5:00 • 2019-10-05

 Islam Makhachev’s recent form coming into this matchup

-Islam Makhachev is a 30 year old male fighter from Russia with 20 pro wins and 1 losses.
+Islam Makhachev is a 30 year old male fighter from Russia with 20 pro wins and 1 loss.
 Makhachev is scheduled to fight Dan Hooker at UFC 267: Błachowicz vs. Teixeira on Saturday October 30, 2021.

 Islam Makhachev has gone 5-0 in the last 5 professional MMA fights.